Regularity of velocity averages in kinetic equations with heterogeneity: Applications

+In this section, we present two applications of Theorem \ref{thm-1} that highlight its impact.
+The first provides a new regularization result for scalar conservation laws with discontinuous flux in several spatial dimensions.
+This result also covers the heterogeneous case with smooth $x$-dependence, in the setting studied in \cite{Dalibard:2006ab}, where no such result was previously available.
+The second application establishes a partial quantitative regularization effect for the system of isentropic gas dynamics.
+To the best of our knowledge, this is also new.

-\section{Heterogenous conservation laws}
+\subsection{Heterogenous conservation laws}

-In this final section, we apply Theorem \ref{thm-1} to quantify the Sobolev regularity of entropy solutions to heterogeneous scalar conservation laws with a nonlinear flux and general initial data $u_0\in L^\infty$.
-This represents the first such regularity result for multidimensional equations with spatial heterogeneity.
+We will apply Theorem \ref{thm-1} to quantify the Sobolev regularity of solutions to scalar conservation laws with a nonlinear discontinuous flux $f(\mx,u)$ with bounded variation in $\mx$ and general initial data $u_0\in L^\infty$.
 A substantial body of literature addresses the regularizing effect in homogeneous conservation laws; an exhaustive review is beyond our scope.
-In addition to references cited in the introduction (notably \cite{Lions:1994qy}), we refer the reader to \cite{Gess:2019ab,Golse:2013aa,Jabin:2002aa, Jabin:2010aa,Lellis:2003aa,Tadmor:2006vn}, the books \cite{Dafermos:2005mz,Perthame:2002qy}, and discussions therein.
+In addition to the references cited in the introduction (notably \cite{Lions:1994qy}), we refer the reader to \cite{Gess:2019ab,Golse:2013aa,Jabin:2010aa, Jabin:2002aa,Lellis:2003aa,Tadmor:2006vn}, the books \cite{Dafermos:2005mz,Perthame:2002qy}, and discussions therein.
 However, these works all consider flux functions independent of the spatial variable $\mx$.

 In recent years, many researchers have dedicated significant effort to analyzing conservation laws with $\mx$-dependent flux functions.
-This effort has been partly motivated by numerous applications, often involving discontinuous $\mx$-dependence and restricted to one spatial dimension (see, e.g., \cite{Andreianov:2010fk} and references therein).
-Most of these studies focus on existence, uniqueness of solutions and convergence properties of numerical schemes.
-However, the problem of deriving quantitative compactness or regularity estimates for solutions originating from general initial data $u_0 \in L^\infty$ (and a nonlinear flux) remained open.
+This effort has been partly motivated by numerous applications, often involving discontinuous $\mx$-dependence (see, e.g., \cite{Andreianov:2010fk} and references therein).
+Much of this work concentrates on well-posedness questions and on the convergence analysis of numerical schemes.
+However, the problem of deriving regularity for solutions originating from general initial data $u_0 \in L^\infty$ (and a nonlinear flux) remained open.
 We are only aware of the recent work \cite{Karlsen:2023ae}, which addressed a specific one-dimensional conservation law with nonlinear flux $f(k(x),u)$, where $k$ is a spatial coefficient and $u_0\in L^\infty$.
 The authors constructed solutions that belong to a Besov space.